NB's New Limitation Periods Effective May 1, 2012

 April 27, 2012

-By Matthew Hayes, Partner at McInnes Cooper,
+By Matthew Hayes, Lawyer at McInnes Cooper,

-Christa Bourque, Partner at McInnes Cooper,
+Christa Bourque, Former Lawyer at McInnes Cooper,

-Ann Marie McDonald, Former lawyer at McInnes Cooper
+Ann Marie McDonald, Former Lawyer at McInnes Cooper

 Effective May 1, 2012, New Brunswick’s new limitation of actions legislation will take full effect, with a significant impact on any parties engaged in litigation in New Brunswick.

 Parties with existing or potential claims should review the changes under the new legislation and deal with any affected claims – both those you may have against another party, and those you may be defending – before May 1, 2012.
 The key changes include:

 - the general limitation period will decrease from six years to two years from the claim’s discovery;